dnandha/miauth/README.md

 If you want to use the Python library simply install it with `pip install miauth` - this also gives you access to the `miauth` command.

 A __Swift__ port of this project is available here: https://github.com/nouun/miauth
-A __Rust__ port of the core components is available here: https://github.com/macbury/m365/tree/master/src
+A __Rust__ port is available here: https://github.com/macbury/m365/tree/master/src

 ## Special thanks
 This work would not have been possible without the following projects: